harvesthq/chosen/README.md

 Chosen is a library for making long, unwieldy select boxes more user friendly.

-jQuery version: chosen/chosen.jquery.js
+- jQuery support: 1.4+
-Prototype version: chosen/chosen.proto.js
+- Prototype support: 1.7+

 For documentation, usage, and examples, see: http://harvesthq.github.com/chosen